 • Adults with severe speech impairment tend to have a worse QOL compared to those that stutter just a little.
 Research shows that as an individual tries to regulate and manage his/her speech impairment, his/her quality of life improves.

-• People who struggle with speech problems right from childhood have a normal QOL.
+• People who struggle with speech and language problems right from childhood have a normal QOL.
 Studies show that such people get used to the life of stuttering, since they know no other life, so they don’t really care how others think of their stuttering.
 That is different from people who develop speech impairment in adulthood, say due to stroke or any other illness.

 • Poor social interaction skills sometimes precipitate shame, embarrassment, and frustrations.
 People with speech impairment are easily irritated and are more vulnerable to depression.
 Note that speech impairments can be very isolating, so you must do all you can to prevent that from happening.

 • Studies also indicate that many people who struggle with speech issues through school are affected negatively in their academic life.
 Without positive emotions towards their time in school, such kids have problems making friends and establishing healthy relationships with teachers.
 If not addressed early enough, this problem can adversely affect an individual’s later life, say in terms of limiting their career options.